christophjanietz/NIDIO-Code/README.md

 2. Users with limited prior experience working with linked employer-employee register data face high startup barriers during project setup.
 NIDIO eases time- and labor-intensive data processing by providing tailor-made and customizable installation tools.
 3. Translating administrative data into social science concepts and measures is a nontrivial task.
 NIDIO provides guidelines and best practices to bridge the gap between administrative and scientific data.

 NIDIO is managed by Christoph Janietz (c.janietz@rug.nl) and Zoltán Lippényi (z.lippenyi@rug.nl) at the University of Groningen.
 The NIDIO code was developed by Christoph Janietz and Zoltán Lippényi as part of the NWO-funded project "Beyond Boardrooms".
+This research was funded by an NWO Talent Scheme VIDI grant (project number: VI.Vidi.211.231).

 ## Quick Installation Guide within the CBS RA Environment
 NIDIO is installed by performing the following steps: